 As one of the small and decreasing number of historically significant hotels still trading commercially in the distinctive and historic urban "village" of Paddington, the London Tavern Hotel is now uncommon, but still a vibrant element of the area's urban fabric and local streetscapes.
 It is arguably representative as well as rare, being one of the locally important, aesthetic/physical and social landmark corner hotel buildings which are a key element of the character of the Paddington Heritage Conservation Area, contributing to both its individuality and distinction as an important urban environment in Australia.
-1 As an element of the Paddington Heritage Conservation, to have significance as part of an unusual group of hotels, important in their suburban context.
+I As an element of the Paddington Heritage Conservation Area, and as one of the distinctive group of hotels in Paddington, it may also prove, on further investigation, to have significance as part of an unusual group of hotels, important in their suburban context.